bbatsov/emacsredux/_posts/2025-06-03-little-known-macos-keybindings.md

 **Tip:** Do a `M-x find-library RET ns-win` to see what else the library has in store for macOS users.

+All of this is, of course, made possible by the fact that macOS relies heavily on the `Command` key which normally isn't used in Emacs at all.
+For similar reasons it's "easier" to copy/paste text from/in your shell on macOS, compared to Linux and Windows, as keybindings like `Command + c` and `Command + v` are not used by any shell.

 That's all I have for you today!
 Keep hacking!